wowczarek/pbnet/README.md

 ## Throughput

 With the core routines (block encoding, decoding and checksums) written in HD61700 assembly, processing is already not the limiting factor and the framing overhead is low (4 bytes per max 224 bytes, plus SEP).
 Piotr Piatek's USB serial module is speed-limited on the RX side and maximum rates PBNET achieves are about 250 Bps RX + ~530 Bps TX.
-With the FTDI chip buffering, we don't have to worry about the speed with which we write to PB's port, but for use with Casio serial interfaces, PBNET uses staggered transmit and a fixed delay is added per byte (`-l` option, microseconds, default is 1000 = 1 ms).
-This does not affect the preformance via the  USB interface, but allows uninterrupted transmission with the FA-7 or MD-100.
+With the FTDI chip buffering, we don't have to worry about the speed at which we write to PB's port, but for use with Casio serial interfaces, PBNET uses staggered transmit and a fixed delay is added per byte (`-l` option, microseconds, default is 1000 = 1 ms).
+This does not affect the performance via the  USB interface, but allows uninterrupted transmission with the FA-7 or MD-100.
 This was tested by Piotr Piatek with an MD-100 and rates were 400+ Bps RX, 700+ Bps TX.
 With Piotr's USB module, we achieve ~250 Bps RX (limited by the module), and ~517 Bps TX (was ~530, but dropped since the PB now waits for an ACK after sending a packet).
-At this stage, optimising the encoding and decoding code further yields little improvement, the majority of delays are on the serial port side - both hardware and RX/TX code in the ROM.
+At this stage, optimising the encoding and decoding routines further, yields little improvement, as the majority of delays are on the serial port side - both hardware and RX/TX code in the ROM.

 ## Protocol support and features

 PBNET supports (will support) ICMP, UDP and TCP, and has a very basic DNS resolver (see below).
 A simple TFTP server and a `net` tool (resolver, ping, show config) will probably be developed before TCP.

 *Notes on DNS resolver*: The resolver is non-recursive, only handles IN A records (no reverse lookups, just returns back the IP address), and does not cache the results.
-Maintaining cache lifetime is difficult if you run the app/library on demand without a reliable real-time clock and with only three timers available to the user and how they are implemented.
-Best thing we could do is cache a result for n calls rather than n seconds.
+Maintaining cache lifetime is difficult if you run the app/library on demand without a reliable real-time clock and with only three timers available to the user in DL-Pascal and how they are implemented.
+Best thing we could do is cache a result for *n* calls rather than *n* seconds.

 ## Future plans / items under consideration

 - Initially PBNET will operate on single connections, one at a time, but the intention is to implement an event loop where multiple sockets can be handled using callbacks
 - PBNET could eventually support IPv6 - it's only a matter of parsing more types of packets
-- PBNET could be ported to other ROMs than DL-Pascal, but this would mostly lead to single-purpose applications - only DL-Pascal supports reusable, loadable libraries
+- PBNET could be ported to other ROMs than DL-Pascal, but this would mostly lead to single-purpose applications - only DL-Pascal supports reusable, loadable libraries on the PB-2000 platform.

 ## Using PBNET